Alexander-Kahanek/Rubbish_Clustering/README.md

 # Startup Grind Data Set

-Data files are not included due to company privacy, please contact to get a copy of the csv files.
+The data is not included in this Repository, as it is private data files.

 # clean_script.R
 done by: alexander kahanek

-This is a script used to clean the original raw data set:
+This is a script used to clean the original raw data set, the hyperparameters can be modified at the top of the script.
+The script will output a csv file with the following changes:

 + Items were sesperated into single rows
 	- they were changed from having counts for objects to one object per row